Wall-crossing, Hitchin Systems, and the WKB Approximation: A narrative table of contents

 In Section \ref{sec:UniversalStokesMatrix} we use the results of Section \ref{sec:darboux-coordinates} to give our algorithm for computing the BPS spectrum of theories with $K=2$.
 Choose a half-plane $\CH(\vartheta,\vartheta+\pi)$ of the complex $\zeta$ plane bounded by rays at angles $[\vartheta, \vartheta + \pi]$ and consider evolving the triangulation $T_\WKB(\vartheta,\lambda^2)$ as $e^{i\vartheta}$ rotates to $-e^{i \vartheta}$ in this half-plane.
 Remarkably, it turns out that in this continuous evolution the pops always occur in special circumstances\footnote{More technically: The pop occurs at the center of a degenerate triangle such as in Figure \ref{fig:degenerate-face}.} such that the corresponding transformation of the $\CX^{\vartheta}_{\gamma}$ is the identity.
 This surprising fact is shown in Section \ref{sec:no-flavor-jump}.
-Hence the net transformation for evolving $\vartheta \to \vartheta + \pi$ just involves a sequence of flips and juggles, and the effect on the Darboux coordinates is the transformation ${\bf S} = \prod K_{\gamma}^{\Omega(\gamma;u)}$ with the factors ordered by $\arg Z_\gamma$.
+Hence the net transformation for evolving $\vartheta \to \vartheta + \pi$ just involves a sequence of flips and juggles, and the effect on the Darboux coordinates is the transformation ${\bf S} = \prod \CK_{\gamma}^{\Omega(\gamma;u)}$ with the factors ordered by $\arg Z_\gamma$.
 Now, every BPS state (or its antiparticle) has a BPS ray in the chosen half-plane $\CH(\vartheta,\vartheta+\pi)$, so the product captures precisely half the spectrum, while the other half are just the antiparticles.
 On the other hand, the initial and final triangulations $T_\WKB(\vartheta, \lambda^2)$ and $T_\WKB(\vartheta+\pi,\lambda^2)$ turn out to be simply related by an omnipop and, as we mentioned above, that transformation can be computed explicitly (Section \ref{sec:UniversalStokesMatrix}).
-Since the product decomposition ${\bf S} = \prod K_{\gamma}^{\Omega(\gamma;u)}$ is unique, (given an ordering of BPS rays, which is in turn determined by $u$), we can read off the spectrum from the aptly named spectrum generator ${\bf S}$.
+Since the product decomposition ${\bf S} = \prod \CK_{\gamma}^{\Omega(\gamma;u)}$ is unique, (given an ordering of BPS rays, which is in turn determined by $u$), we can read off the spectrum from the aptly named spectrum generator ${\bf S}$.
+It is worth asking how this algorithm improves upon the prescription already given in \cite{Klemm:1996bj} for computing the BPS spectrum of the $A_1$ theories of class $S$.
+The latter prescription requires one to know the critical values of $\vartheta$ for which the BPS states exist.
+The crucial point of the above algorithm is that one need only choose a generic value of $\vartheta$, and no prior knowledge of the phases of occupied BPS central charges is required.

 In Sections \ref{section:Superconformal} and \ref{section:SU2Examples} we work out a large number of examples of our formalism.
 In Section \ref{section:Superconformal} we show how various limits of the linear $SU(2)$ quiver theories include all the possible Argyres-Douglas (AD) superconformal theories.
 Already the simplest examples of AD theories provide beautiful illustrations of the KSWCF.
 It turns out that all the wall-crossing identities in these theories are consequences of a basic pentagon identity (\ref{eq:simple-pentagon}).
 In Section \ref{section:SU2Examples} we consider $SU(2)$ gauge theory with $N_f=0,1,2,3,4$ flavors of fundamental hypermultiplets.
 In this case the BPS spectra are very elaborate, and the wall-crossing typically involves infinite products of KS transformations, generalizing the basic example which appears for $N_f=0$, equation (\ref{eq:wcf-prod2}).
 It turns out that all the wall-crossing formulae in these examples --- intricate though they may be --- are obtained by successive use of this basic identity and the pentagon.
 The most elaborate and beautiful spectrum occurs in the $N_f=4$ case.
 We locate a particularly interesting strong coupling region in which the finite spectrum splits into two $N=4$ AD points and can therefore be described very concretely.
 We expect this observation to be useful in some future investigations.